ppgia-unifor/kubow/README.md

 * uses software archiecture models as the basis for reasoning about the state of the system and applicable adaptations;
 * uses utility-based decision making to determine the best adaptation among a set of potentially applicable adaptations;

-To getting started with Kubow, see the documentation in the [samples](./samples) folder.

 To watch a simple example of use, check out this [video](https://youtu.be/_-aLNksiKXI).

+## Getting started

+To get started with Kubow, go to [samples](./samples) folder and choose one application.
+Each application has a specific Kubow's configuration in its folder.

+Before go to samples, install some the metrics-server, custom-metrics-api, prometheus and kube-state-metrics in your Kubernetes cluster.
+The deployments files of them are avaliable in [tools](./tools) folder.

 ## Publications